DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 ## Animal Focus (Ex)

-At 3rd level and every 3 levels thereafter the hunter may choose one of the following companion talents and add them to their animal companion even if the ranger does not meet any prerequisites except for any SPB requirements; if a talent may be taken more than once the ranger may select it multiple times but is still subject to any limitation to taking it an additional time (such as SPB requirements):
+At 3rd level and every 3 levels thereafter the ranger may chose a single animal focus talent allowing them to further enhance the abilities of their companion.
+Additional Animal Foci may be taken using the Extra Talent feat but only once per 5 Ranger levels.

-- Altered Size, Armored Companion, Battle Arsenal, Bloodhound, Camouflaged Companion, Empowered Companion, Improved Limbs, Martial Companion, Mount, Versatile Companion, Poisonous Strikes, Work Animal

-At 6th level the ranger adds the following talents to the list of talents their companion may select:

-- Quick Companion, Superior Senses, Variable Size(Requires Altered Size).

-At 12th level the ranger may choose one of the following in place of the other talents:

-- Your companion gains the elemental creature companion talent as a bonus talent of any element of your choice.
-- Your companion gains the draconic companion talent as a bonus talent of any element of your choice.
-- Your companion gains the Alpha Predator Presence talent as a bonus talent.
+For a complete list of Foci see [[List of Animal Foci|List of Animal Foci]]

 ## Hawkeye (Ex)